 - The tax on the rental or leasing of a passenger motor vehicle for a period of 30 consecutive calendar days or less is 9.35%.

-- The sales and use tax rate for the sale of computer and data processing services is 1%.
+- The sales and use tax rate for the sale of computer and data processing services is 1% and web design services will become taxable at 1% on or after October 1, 2015.
 For more information on the taxation of computer services, please review Policy Statement 2006(8), Sales and Use Taxes on Computer-Related Services and Sales of Tangible Personal Property.

 The sales and use tax rate is 4 1/2% on the sale of motor vehicle to a nonresident member, or a member and his or her spouse jointly, of the armed forces of the United States stationed on full-time active duty in Connecticut.
 For more information see Policy Statement 2001(4), Sales of Motor Vehicles to Nonresident Military Personnel and Joint Sales of Motor Vehicles to Nonresident Military Personnel and Their Spouses.